Skip to main content

 Mike Sergent

-The 2022 campaign was the 25th season for Mike Sergent with the South Carolina Track & Field program.
-His primary responsibilities are coaching the throwers and helping coordinate the strength and conditioning program.
+The 2025 season marked the 28th season for Mike Sergent with South Carolina Track & Field.
+His primary role is coaching the throwers and helping coordinate the strength and conditioning program.
 He also oversees eligibility and is the team’s academic liaison.
-Sergent has coached 32 All-Americans, 53 NCAA qualifiers, 15 SEC Champions and five NCAA Champions at South Carolina.
+In his 28 seasons, Sergent has coached 39 All-Americans, 60 NCAA qualifiers, 15 SEC champions and five NCAA champions at South Carolina.

-Sergent’s throwers enjoyed an SEC outdoor runner-up in shot put in 2021, as well as enjoying an All-American in the discus and an SEC indoor scorer in the team’s first full season following COVID-19.
 Sergent coached the likes of Eric Favors who finished runner-up in the outdoor SEC Championships in 2021.
 Later that season, Sergent coached Malik Paul to a fourth-place finish at the NCAA Outdoor Championship, marking the highest NCAA finish in the event by any Gamecock in program history.
-Favors’ illustrious career also included the third-best indoor shot put mark in school history (19.68m), a new Ireland indoor national record.
+Favors’ illustrious career also included the fourth-best indoor shot put mark in school history (19.68m), a new Ireland indoor national record.
+Favors most recently qualified for the 2024 Paris Olympic Games in the shot put.

 Sergent has a reputation as one of the nation’s top developers of throwing talent and has coached the likes of Favors, Carisma Holland, Paul and Josh Awotunde.
 Awotunde put together arguably the best season in Carolina history in 2018, winning SEC Indoor Championship, earning bronze at the NCAA Indoor Championship, finished second at the SEC Outdoor Championship and earned silver at the NCAA Outdoor Championship.
 Awotunde set new shot put school records both indoor and outdoor, including a mark of 69-11 that went down as the ninth-best indoor mark in collegiate history.
 Awotunde also earned First Team All-American honors in 2017 and represented the Gamecocks in the shot put at the NCAA Outdoor Championships.